Kyriosity/read-write/README+/.net/README+/cs-hints.md

 </summary>
 &nbsp;

-It's absolutely legal to write `throw` in any C# method, but there may be motives to delegate exceptions up:
+It's legal to write `throw` in any C# method, but there may be motives to delegate exceptions up:

 * Other concurrent methods (not only parallel) may throw and better the caller accumulates and weights exceptions without heavy `catch` for each.
 * You'd like to explicitly tell code readers what a method may throw (akin to signature in Java).